AlexMaitland/nutrition-by-alex/README.md

 # **Nutrition By Alex**

 Nutrition By Alex is a site which looks to provide information about the background & services provided by the Nutritionist, Alex.
-By doing so the hope is the users sign up for one of the fours "Plans" and submit their personal details.
-Nutrition By Alex will be ideal for people looking to make a change to their diet and need the assistance of a professional.
+The main goal is to build trust with the user that they are in the right place and that Alex is a professional whom they can be assured will help them.
+By doing so the hope is the users sign up for one of the four "Plans" and submit their personal details.
+Nutrition By Alex will be ideal for people looking to make a change to their diet and need the assistance of a professional yet approachable nutritionist.
+The site is aimed at 18 - 39 year old men & women which is evidenced by the somewhat relaxed and informal text approach as well as the color scheme and font choices.

 ## **Features**